 For instance, if you take a Rs 20 lac loan for 20 years at 10% in the July 2012 and get the possession of the house in April 2015.
 Full EMIs began from August 2012.
 From August 2012 till March 2015, you would have paid 32 EMIs.
 You would have paid interest of Rs 5.21 lacs in the period.
 You can claim deduction of Rs 1.04 lacs (Rs 5.21/5) per year from FY2016 to FY2020.
 This deduction is in addition to the interest repaid during each of the years from FY2016 to FY2020.
 Please note total deduction u/s 24 shall be capped at Rs 2 lacs (for a self occupied property).

-For claiming maximum benefits under Section 24, the construction of the house has to be completed or the house has to be acquired within 5 years from the end of the financial year in which the loan was taken.
+For claiming maximum benefits under Section 24, the construction of the house has to be completed or the house has to be acquired within 3 years from the end of financial year in which the loan was taken.
 If this condition is not met, then the maximum benefit under Section 24 (for interest payment on home loan) shall be limited to Rs 30,000 per financial year.

-There is no such benefit for principal repayment for an under construction property.
+There is no such benefit for principal repayment for a under construction property.
 So, principal repaid, before the construction is over, is not eligible for any tax benefit.
 You will not get any benefit even if you were paying the full EMI during the period.

 Can the Benefits Availed under Section 80C Be Reversed?

-Yes, it can happen if you sell the property within 5 years from the end of the financial year in which the possession of such property is obtained.
+Yes, it can happen if you sell the property within 5 years from the end of financial year in which the possession of such property is obtained.
 In such a case, the aggregate amount of deductions availed for such housing loan in the previous years shall be added to the income of the assessee in the year of sale and taxed accordingly (as per income tax slab).
 This is in addition to any capital gains tax implications that may arise on sale of such assets.

 Are There Any Tax Benefits for Loans Taken for Home Renovation/Repair?